PGM-11 Redstone: History

 Redstone was a direct descendant of the German V-2 rocket, developed by a team of predominantly German rocket engineers under the leadership of Wernher von Braun, that had been brought to the United States after World War II as part of Operation Paperclip.

 A product of the Army Ballistic Missile Agency (ABMA) at Redstone Arsenal in Huntsville, Alabama, Redstone was designed as a surface-to-surface missile for the U.S. Army.
 It was named for the arsenal on 8 April 1952, which traced its name to the region's red rocks and soil.
 The first Redstone lifted off from LC-4A at Cape Canaveral on 20 August 1953.
 It flew for one minute and 20 seconds before suffering an engine failure and falling into the sea.
 Following this partial success, the second test was conducted on 27 January 1954, this time without a hitch as the missile flew 55 mi.
 After these first two prototypes were flown, an improved engine was introduced to reduce problems with LOX turbopump cavitation.

 The third Redstone flight on 5 May was a total loss as the engine cut off one second after launch, causing the rocket to fall back on the pad and explode.
 After this incident, Major General Holger Toftoy pressured Wernher von Braun for the cause of the failure.
 The latter replied that he had no idea, but they would review telemetry and other data to find out.
 Toftoy persisted, asking "Wernher, why did the rocket explode?"
 An exasperated von Braun said "It exploded because the damn sonofabitch blew up!"

 Von Braun pressured the ABMA team to improve reliability and workmanship standards, allegedly remarking that "Missile reliability will require that the target area is more dangerous than the launch area."
 Subsequent test flights went better and the Army declared Redstone operational in mid-1955.
 Testing was moved from LC-4 to the bigger LC-5 and LC-6.

 The Redstone program proved to be a bone of contention between the Army and Air Force due to their different ideas of nuclear warfare.
-The Army favored using small warheads on mobile missiles as tactical battlefield weapons while the Air Force, which was responsible for the ICBM program, wanted large cross-continental missiles that could strike Soviet targets and rapidly cripple the USSR's infrastructure and ability to wage war.
+The Army favored using small warheads on mobile missiles as tactical battlefield weapons while the Air Force, which was responsible for the ICBM program, wanted large trans-continental missiles that could strike Soviet targets and rapidly cripple the USSR's infrastructure and ability to wage war.

 With the arrival of newer solid-fueled missiles that could be stored and not require fueling before launch, Redstone was rendered obsolete and production ended in 1961.
 The 40th Artillery Group was deactivated in February 1964 and 46th Artillery Group was deactivated in June 1964, as Redstone missiles were replaced by the Pershing missile in the U.S. Army arsenal.
 All Redstone missiles and equipment deployed to Europe were returned to the United States by the third quarter of 1964.
 In October 1964, the Redstone missile was ceremonially retired from active service at Redstone Arsenal.